 Do you have an aquarium full of veggie eaters?
-If so, they will benefit from the great nutrients in spirulina fish food, and you could, too!
+If so, choosing the right spirulina fish food is important!
 But why should you buy spirulina fish food?
 And what is spirulina anyway?

 What is Spirulina Algae?